Falmouth

 - LITTERING is grounds for penalty sanctioning!

-Bike course turn-by-turn: You will exit transition on the far side (near the sharp turn in Surf Drive Road) and immediately place yourself on the right hand side of the road.
+Bike course turn-by-turn: You will walk/run holding your bike and exit transition on the far side (near the sharp turn in Surf Drive Road).
+Immediately place yourself on the right hand side of the road past the big yellow MOUNT BIKE sign.
 You will mount your bike and ride on the right side of the road all the way to the main campus of the Woods Hole Oceanographic Institute, into which you will enter with a right turn.
-This has been a feature of the race since 2019, and we are very grateful for the Institute’s assistance to keep our athletes safe.
-You will follow the outer perimter road of the campus to a sharp right-turn exit onto Oyster Pond Road.
+You will follow the outer perimeter road of the campus to a sharp right-turn exit onto Oyster Pond Road.
 Note: this is a steep downhill and a sharp turn here!
 After a mile, turn right onto Nobska Road and then left into a heavily barricaded and police-protected section of Woods Hole Road.
 After 150 yards you will make a left turn onto Church Street, heading out for a climb to the Nobska Lighthouse, after which you will begin a gradual descent back to the starting point.

 Run: